EHBA(LEGAL) - SPECIAL PROGRAMS: SPECIAL EDUCATION

 A district shall ensure that ESY services are available as necessary to provide a student with a disability with FAPE.

-ESY services must be provided only if the ARD committee determines, on an individual basis, that the services are necessary for FAPE.
+ESY services must be provided only if the admission, review, and dismissal (ARD) committee determines, on an individual basis, that the services are necessary for FAPE.
 A district may not limit ESY services to particular categories of disability or unilaterally limit the type, amount, or duration of ESY services.

 34 C.F.R.
 300.106; 19 TAC 89.1065